patrick-s-h-lewis-duplicate/patricklewisio/content/post/paraphrasing_and_qa.md

 3. Multi-task learning, either to encourage higher quality representation learning, or to directly improve the task at hand by introducing an inconsistency loss

 As alluded to earlier, many of the techniques have not been fully explored.
-Most have focussed on question paraphrasing due to the availability of large question paraphrase datasets.
+Most have focused on question paraphrasing due to the availability of large question paraphrase datasets.
 It would be possible, however to create adversarial documents using paraphrasing, similar to the work, **Adversarial Examples for Evaluating Reading Comprehension Systems (Jia and Liang 2017)** where adversarial sentences are added to squad contexts to confuse models.

-For models that learn to rank candidate answers, answers could also be paraphrased, such that \\(f(q, a1) = f(q, a2)\\).
+For models that learn to rank candidate answers, answers could also be paraphrased, such that \\(f(q, a_1) = f(q, a_2)\\).
 This avenue appears not to have been explored much at all.

 It seems that current QA models fall short of encoding language in a paraphrase-resistant way (that is to say, they are over-reliant on learning simple patterns and word matching that is brittle to rephrasing).
 That Iyyer et al. 2018 observe their agent’s paraphrases to become less grammatical lends weight to this interpretation.
 Also, Adams et al. 2018 data augmentation by paraphrasing gives them meaningful performance boosts suggests that models could benefit from exposure to more diverse language and domains.
-Inspired by work we've reviewed here, I'm going to be experimenting with some new methods to improve the resiliance of machine readers.
+Inspired by work we've reviewed here, I'm going to be experimenting with some new methods to improve the resilience of machine readers.
 I hope to report back with progress here!

 ## Citations: